craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 ## The Base
 #### The Importing Pallets (1d6 RADS)
-Heavily drenched with the smell of death and gunpowder, the Importing Pallets are functionally a kill-box for those coming from excursions through [[#The Factory]].
+East of [[#The Front Gate (2d6 RADS)]], a large garage door stinks offensively of death and gunpowder.
+The Importing Pallets are functionally a kill-box for those coming from excursions through [[#The Factory]], as a large portion of the furniture and pallets within this space have been refit into a thin maze.

 #### The Front Gate (2d6 RADS)
-The path leading south from the [[#Grey Forest]] leads directly to the Base's Front Gate, where a large lawn and fountain makes for a beautiful scene in the front of the brutalist military compound.
+The path leading south from the [[#Grey Forest]] leads directly to the Base's Front Gate, where a large lawn makes for a beautiful scene in the front of the brutalist military compound.

 Entering the building and heading West, [[#The Importing Pallets]] await the unsuspecting Scav, and on the opposite side, doors lead into [[#The Mess Hall]].

 #### The Mess Hall (1d6 RADS)
+West of [[#The Front Gate (2d6 RADS)]], the Mess Hall is a bloody mess of a cafeteria, covered in dry blood, ruined food-stuff, and human waste.

+A small kitchen is attached, but has been since looted and fairly obstructed, but those who can slip through would find a staircase to a lower storage room and a vault door

 #### The Broken Gate (1d6 RADS)